pi-hole/docker-pi-hole/README.md

 [DockerCloud](https://store.docker.com/community/images/pihole/pihole) automatically builds the latest docker-pi-hole changes into images which can easily be pulled and ran with a simple `docker run` command.
 Changes and updates under development or testing can be found in the [dev tags](#development) section.

 One crucial thing to know before starting is this container needs port 53 and port 80, two very popular ports that may conflict with existing applications.
-If you have no other services or dockers using port 53/80 (if you do, keep reading below for a reverse proxy example), the minimum arguments required to run this container are in the script [docker_run.sh](https://github.com/pihole/docker-pi-hole/blob/master/docker_run.sh) or summarized here:
+If you have no other services or docker containers using port 53/80 (if you do, keep reading below for a reverse proxy example), the minimum arguments required to run this container are in the script [docker_run.sh](https://github.com/pihole/docker-pi-hole/blob/master/docker_run.sh) or summarized here:

 ```
 IP_LOOKUP="$(ip route get 8.8.8.8 | awk '{ print $NF; exit }')"  # May not work for VPN / tun0